aurvl/Projects/Okun Law/okun.md

 - `ggplot()`: Creates various visualizations to display the results.
 - `lm()`: Performs linear regression analysis.

-For further details, please refer to the R script provided in this repository (okun_law.R).
+For further details, please refer to the R script and the pdf document provided in this repository (okun_law.R).